What is the catalog?

 If the catalog entries are used, the deletion and replacement corresponds to the merge of two catalog entries.
 The object adopts the attributes of the catalog entry selected as a replacement.
 Proposed catalog entries can also be removed from the catalog by using the “Accept or reject an entry” function.

 How can all unused catalog entries be deleted?

 With the function Reorganize all unused catalog entries of a special object type can be deleted.
-This includes all catalog entries that are neither modeled nor used in attributes as decompositions.
+This includes all catalog entries that are neither modeled nor used in attributes as subprocesses.